-He has unfolded them as he measured them, and now he emerges, sweatier and uglier than ever, among so much fragile purity overflowing the barrels.
+He has unfolded them as he measured them, and now he emerges, sweatier and uglier than ever, from so much fragile purity overflowing the barrels.

-With his right hand, he lifts a book which was hidden deep in the box.
+With his right hand he lifts a book that lay hidden deep inside the box.
 The merchant is startled:

-“How the hell did this get among the merchandise?”
+“How the hell did this get here with the merchandise?”

-He opens it clumsily and, since the letters mean nothing to him, he throws it towards the players.
-The notary catches it in the air.
-He holds the cards with a hand and skims it through with the other.
+He opens it clumsily, and since the letters mean nothing to him, he hurls it at the players.
+The notary catches it in mid-air.
+Holding the cards with one hand, he skims through with the other.

 The banker, beset by mosquitoes, loses his patience: